-Drill a large hole: this gives us a large permanent access point.
-We’ll have many options for different ocean research.
+Drill a large hole: create a large permanent access point.
+This allows for different types of ocean research, including a small submarine.

-So, to make our calculation interesting, we’ll choose an in-between hole size.
-A hole 1-meter in diameter.
+To make our calculation interesting, we’ll choose an in-between hole diameter of 1-meter.

 The ideal location for penetrating Europa’s ice sheet

-- Away from fault zone type areas to not trigger large ice movements
+- Away from fault zones to not trigger large ice movements

-- In thin ice areas to limit the penetration work
+- In thin ice areas to limit drilling

-- Away from large cracks that may ripple through the tunneling area
+- Away from large cracks, which may ripple through the tunneling area

 - Away from areas where Jupiter’s tidal forces are greatest

-In our calculations, we’ll go over 3 methods to reach Europa’s ocean:
+In the calculations, we’ll go over 3 methods to reach Europa’s ocean:

 - Drilling into the ice sheet